yuanusa/Uber-CaseStudy/README.md

-# Uber Churn prediction
+# Uber churn prediction
-Churn prediction
+churn prediction

 Uber is interested in predicting rider retention.

 ## Project overview
 Uber is interested in predicting rider retention.
 To help explore this question, they have provided a sample dataset of a cohort of users who signed up for an account in January 2014.
 The data was pulled several months later.
 ## Dataset description

 city: city this user signed up in

 phone: primary device for this user